-THE Canary Island Palms (Phoenix canariensis), such a feature of the eastern end of Park Road, have majesticaly lined the border of Bulli Park for over 90 years.
+THE Canary Island Palms (Phoenix canariensis), such a feature of the Park Road side of Bulli Park, have majestically lined its border for almost a century.

 Despite the harsh salt laden windy environment, and often, during their younger years, becoming a meal for horses and dairy cattle, most of the original plantings have surprisingly survived.

 In fact some of the palms have even self seeded, and smaller trees have sprouted from their base.